cypress-io/cypress-documentation/content/guides/references/migration-guide.md

 In 7.0, only the components added using the `mount()` function will be cleaned automatically.

-If you have 2 tests like this in the same spec file, they will deal with teh same HTML.
+If you have 2 tests like this in the same spec file, they will deal with the same HTML.

 ```js
 describe('HTML changes', () => {